What if you want to adjust the JAR file of one of your dependencies before you use it?

 4 Use the unchanged input artifact when no minification is required

 Remember that the input artifact is a dependency, which may have its own dependencies.
-If your artifact transform needs access to those transitive dependencies, it can declare an abstract getter returning a FileCollection and annotate it with @InputArtifactDependencies.
-When your transform runs, Gradle will inject the transitive dependencies into that FileCollection property by implementing the getter.
-Note that using input artifact dependencies in a transform has performance implications, only inject them when you really need them.
+Suppose your artifact transform needs access to those transitive dependencies.
+In that case, it can declare an abstract getter returning a FileCollection and annotate it with @InputArtifactDependencies.
+When your transform runs, Gradle will inject the transitive dependencies into the FileCollection property by implementing the getter.
+Note that using input artifact dependencies in a transform has performance implications; only inject them when needed.

 build.gradle.kts